 - All school personnel will have a copy of this policy and will have the opportunity to consider and discuss its contents prior to the approval of the Governing Body being formally sought; - The policy and procedures are updated regularly to reflect current guidance and legislation issued in relation to safeguarding children and promoting their welfare within schools, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt. - The full Governing Body must undertake an annual review (signed off by the Chair of Governors) of the school's child protection policies and procedures and of the efficiency with which the related duties have been discharged.
 Any deficiencies or weaknesses in child protection arrangements are to be remedied without delay.
-The responsibility for the review cannot be delegated to an individual or sub-committee; - A Safeguarding and Child Protection report will be given to the full Governing Body each year in March by the DSL; - All staff should have access to this Safeguarding Policy and sign to the effect that they have read and understood its content. - This policy underpins the creation and practice of all other St Lawrence College Policies.
+The responsibility for the review cannot be delegated to an individual or subcommittee; - A Safeguarding and Child Protection report will be given to the full Governing Body each year in March by the DSL; - All staff should have access to this Safeguarding Policy and sign to the effect that they have read and understood its content.